-Readmission to the University after a term of suspension is not automatic.
-All suspended students are required to apply for readmission to the University.
-A letter of appeal must be sent to the Executive Director of the Program before registration and should state the reasons for requesting readmission.
+Readmission: Readmission to the University after a term of suspension or administrative withdrawal is not automatic.
+All suspended or administratively withdrawn students are required to apply for readmission to the University.
+A letter must be sent to the Executive Director of the Program before registration and should state the reasons for requesting readmission.

 (See "Readmission" in the Admissions section.)
-Note: Students are urged to refer to the Financial Aid webpage and to the Satisfactory Academic Progress form published by the Office of Financial Aid regarding Financial Aid Probation/Suspension since it may differ from the Academic Probation/ Suspension policy.
+Note: Students are urged to refer to the Financial Aid webpage and to the Satisfactory Academic Progress form published by the Office of Financial Aid regarding Financial Aid Probation/Suspension since it may differ from the Academic Probation/Suspension policy.